devanshdas14/devanshdas14/README.md

 - 👋 Hi, I’m @devanshdas14[DEBAYAN DAS] 2nd year at Kalinga Institute of Industrial Technology
-- 👀 I’m interested in C++,Python,Problem Solving[DS ALGO],Web Developement,BlockChain
+- 👀 I’m interested in C,Python,Problem Solving[DS ALGO],Web Developement,BlockChain
-- 🌱 I’m currently learning WEB DEV
+- 🌱 I’m currently learning ML,NLP
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...devanshdas14@outlook.com

 <!---
 devanshdas14/devanshdas14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.